-The award recipients were honored April 17, 2009 at the 8th International Symposium on Functional Gastrointestinal Disorders in Milwaukee, WI.
-Presentation of the awards were made by Nancy Norton, President, IFFGD; Stephen P. James, MD, Director, Division of Digestive Diseases and Nutrition, National Institute of Diabetes and Digestive and Kidney Diseases of the NIH; and Douglas Drossman, MD, Chair, IFFGD Research Awards Selection Committee.
+The award recipients were honored at the 9th International Symposium on Functional Gastrointestinal Disorders in Milwaukee, WI.
+Presentation of the awards was made by Nancy Norton, President, IFFGD; Stephen P. James, MD, Director, Division of Digestive Diseases and Nutrition, National Institute of Diabetes and Digestive and Kidney Diseases of the NIH; and Douglas Drossman, MD, Chair, IFFGD Research Awards Peer-Review Scientific Selection Committee.

-The 2009 award for Senior Investigator in Basic Science went to Emeran Mayer, MD at UCLA, Los Angeles, CA.
+The 2011 award for Senior Investigator in Basic Science went to Million Mulugeta, MVSc, DVM, PhD at UCLA School of Medicine, Los Angeles, CA.

-The 2009 award for Junior Investigator in Basic Science went to Martin Storr, MD at the Ludwig-Maximilians-University Munich, Munich, Germany.
+The 2011 award for Junior Investigator in Basic Science went to Adrian Miranda, MD at The Medical College of Wisconsin, Milwaukee, WI.